Dental procedures and surgery

 To remove a tooth, the dentist numbs the tooth and the area around it.
 Then the dentist uses a special tool to grasp the tooth and lift it out of the tooth socket.
 Your child is then given a piece of gauze or cotton to bite down on.
 This will help stop the bleeding.
 Your child may also get stitches.

-• You have new or more bleeding from the site.
+• Your child has new or more bleeding from the site.

 • Increased pain, swelling, warmth, or redness.